origo-map/origo-documentation/content/layers.md

 `searchable` | used with includeSearchableLayers in search control.
 Can be set to 'always', true (when visible) or false.
 `featureinfoTitle` | attribute to be used instead of the title property as the title for the popup/sidebar.
 Optional.
 `removable` | Adds an remove button next to the layer name if set to true.
 Optional.
+`zoomToExtent` | Adds a _Zoom To_ option to the layer info menu if set to true.
+Optional.
 `opacityControl` | Adds an opacity slider in the legends extended layer info.
 Optional, defaults to true.
 `css` | Used for adding CSS properties to layer canvas element.
 Formatted as key/value pairs.
 `headers` | Used for setting headers that should be included in the request of the GeoJSON.
 Formatted as a object with key/value pairs for the headers.
 Can be used for setting which type to accept or add a apikey.